New Jersey Economic Development Authority

 There are three separate Artwork Projects encompassed by this Request, as described in Section 1.1 and Section 5.0.
 The total budget for each Artwork Project is described in Section 6.0.

-D. A future RFP will be issued for finished artwork pieces at a later date.
+C: A separate RFP will be issued for finished artwork pieces on various wall locations at a later date.

-Please see Exhibit B showing the locations within the site and building which are designated for the above-mentioned Project calls.
+Please see Exhibit B showing the locations within the site and building which are designated for the Artwork Projects.

 1.2 GENERAL SCOPE OF WORK